Meltdown-Spectre amplifies name for new hardware-software contract

 Fake Meltdown-Spectre patch emails hiding Smoke Loader malware

-Cybercriminals are trying to make the most of confusion around the two vulnerabilities.
+Cybercriminals are trying to make the most of the confusion around the two vulnerabilities.

-Intel CEO: New chips may have integrated protections towards Meltdown, Spectre (TechRepublic)
+Intel CEO: New chips may have integrated protections against Meltdown and Spectre (TechRepublic)

-Intel’s profits have been up in Q4 2017 regardless of the big security issues, in keeping with CEO Brian Krzanich.
+Intel’s profits were in Q4 2017 due to big security issues, according to CEO Brian Krzanich.

 Spectre and Meltdown: Cheat sheet (TechRepublic)

-What are the Spectre and Meltdown vulnerabilities, and the way do they affect you?
-This crucial guide will let you know the whole thing you want to know about Spectre and Meltdown.
+What are the Spectre and Meltdown vulnerabilities, and how do they affect you?
+This crucial guide will tell you everything you want about Spectre and Meltdown.